 As it’s now the seat of the Council, it’s possible to visit Palazzo Civico only on Saturday when a guide from the same Council will show you around.
 If you are not planning to be in Cagliari on a Saturday, you can go to the Tourism Office on the ground floor of the same Council palace and ask for an appointment to visit Palazzo Civico during the week.

 8. Mercato di San Benedetto

 Among the things to do in Cagliari don’t forget to include a quick jaunt to Mercato San Benedetto, large covered fish market in the basement of the building and on the ground floor there is the meat and veggies section.
-On the basement of San Benedetto market you also find a fresh bakery that makes all types of breads.
+On the basement of San Benedetto market, you also find a fresh bakery that makes all types of bread.

 Being Cagliari a sea town, its fish-based cuisine is delicious.
 As soon as you enter the place you will see everything, snails moving on the counter along the boxes, eels, squids, mussels.
 The sellers standing behind the counters shout all morning to call customers.
 While this was not the place where we do our daily shopping, we did manage to spoil ourselves with some fried fish and warm fresh bread.

 If you happen to be at Mercato San Benedetto around lunch time, you may want to try the fish they fry on the far left corner of the San Benedetto market and get yourself a warm loaf of bread.
 To eat your lunch, take the M bus towards Via Roma and get off at the port so you can enjoy your treat on a bench while looking at the calm Mediterranean Sea.